-Like AIS, the SETM algorithm also generates candidates on-the-fly based on transactions read from the database.
+The SETM algorithm [13] was motivated by the desire to use SQL to compute large itemsets.
+Like AIS, the SETM algorithm also generates candidates onthe-fly based on transactions read from the database.
 It thus generates and counts every candidate itemset that the AIS algorithm generates.
 However, to use the standard SQL join operation for candidate generation, SETM separates candidate generation from counting.
-It saves a copy of the candidate itemset together with the TID of the generating transaction in a sequential structure (step 9).
-At the end of the pass, the support count of candidate itemsets is determined by sorting (step 12) and aggregating this sequential structure (step 13).
+It saves a copy of the candidate itemset together with the TID of the generating transaction in a sequential structure.
+At the end of the pass, the support count of candidate itemsets is determined by sorting and aggregating this sequential structure.

 SETM remembers the TIDs of the generating transactions with the candidate itemsets.
-To avoid needing a subset operation, it uses this information to determine the large itemsets contained in the transaction read (step 6). $\overline{L}k \subseteq \overline{C}k$ and is obtained by deleting those candidates that do not have minimum support (step 13).
-Assuming that the database is sorted in TID order, SETM can easily find the large itemsets contained in a transaction in the next pass by sorting $\overline{L}k$ on TID (step 15).
-In fact, it needs to visit every member of $\overline{L}k$ only once in the TID order, and the candidate generation in steps 5 through 11 can be performed using the relational merge-join operation [HS93].
+To avoid needing a subset operation, it uses this information to determine the large itemsets contained in the transaction read. $\overline{L}k \subseteq \overline{C}k$ and is obtained by deleting those candidates that do not have minimum support.
+Assuming that the database is sorted in TID order, SETM can easily find the large itemsets contained in a transaction in the next pass by sorting $\overline{L}k$ on TID.
+In fact, it needs to visit every member of $\overline{L}k$ only once in the TID order, and the candidate generation can be performed using the relational merge-join operation [13].

 The disadvantage of this approach is mainly due to the size of candidate sets $\overline{C}k$ .
 For each candidate itemset, the candidate set now has as many entries as the number of transactions in which the candidate itemset is present.
-Moreover, when we are ready to count the support for candidate itemsets at the end of the pass, $\overline{C}k$ is in the wrong order and needs to be sorted on itemsets (step 12).
-After counting and pruning out small candidate itemsets that do not have minimum support, the resulting set $\overline{L}k$ needs another sort on TID (step 15) before it can be used for generating candidates in the next pass.
+Moreover, when we are ready to count the support for candidate itemsets at the end of the pass, $\overline{C}k$ is in the wrong order and needs to be sorted on itemsets.
+After counting and pruning out small candidate itemsets that do not have minimum support, the resulting set $\overline{L}k$ needs another sort on TID before it can be used for generating candidates in the next pass.